Trajectory Class Fluctuation Theorem: Background

 \subsection{Detailed Fluctuation Theorem}

 Applying the principle of microscopic reversibility to forward and reverse processes leads directly to a \emph{detailed fluctuation theorem} (DFT).
-First, define the system microstate entropy of a given microstate $\mst$ for some distribution $\dist$ \cite{Seif05} as:
+First, define the \emph{system state entropy}, or \emph{system state surprisal}, of a given state $\mst$ for a given distribution $\dist$ \cite{Seif05} as:

 Second, define the \emph{system entropy difference} for a trajectory $\traj$ in terms of the two privileged distributions $\rho$ and $\sigma$:

 This is similar, but more general than the \emph{change in system entropy} \cite{Seif05} of the forward experiment.
 The latter is the difference in surprisal of the system in the forward experiment: